gurkavcu/BookSale/README.md

 Checkout build subdirectory for deployment ready code.

 ** Some of requirements may need to call nodejs as node.
 Create a symbolic link for that cases.

+## How to Test

+We need to install grunt-karma & firefox launcher plugin to test easily :

+* npm install grunt-karma
+* npm install karma-firefox-launcher

+Now all you need to do is :

+* grunt karma